What to do when you receive a G Suite "Device Policy Violation Notice"

 This is Kida from the Content Business Department ヽ( ´¬`)ノ

-The other day, when I tried to view Google Calendar (app version) on my iPhone, I a "Device Policy Violation" message and had a really hard time.
-I searched and looked into it, but I couldn't find any articles with a solution...
+The other day, when I tried to view Google Calendar (app version) on my iPhone, Ia "Device Policy Violation Notice" andhad a lot of trouble.
+I searched and looked into various options, but I couldn't find any articles with a suitable solution...

 Just when I was about to give up, I tried logging in again, just in case, and the problem was solved quite easily, so I would like to write down the solution here for anyone who finds themselves in a similar situation